hamzabeizig/WomenEmporwementBack/README.md

 (THIS IS THE BACK-END PART DEVELOPED BY " HAMZA BEIZIG - KHALIL GUEDRIA - AHMED NEBLI - FARES MHAMDI - ALA HAMED - DHIA MATHLOUTHI ")
 (TO GO TO THE FRONT-END PART USE THIS LINK https://github.com/hamzabeizig/WomenEmporwementFront.git )

+#Test
+This project was generated with SPRING BOOT

+#RUN
+MAVEN UPDATE
+RUN AS SPRING BOOT APP